Auckland isthmus: 1850s–1950s: development and state housing

 In November 1902, tram lines were opened, connecting Onehunga and Herne Bay to the central city.
 By the 1920s and early 1930s, tram lines had been constructed, connecting a number of suburbs, including Mount Roskill, Remuera, Meadowbank, Point Chevalier (a suburb that was newly developed in the 1920s), Three Kings and Avondale to the central city.
 The opening of the tram stops led to suburban development for these suburbs, attracting middle income families, while city-adjacent suburbs such as Ponsonby, Freemans Bay and Grey Lynn developed into slums due to the deteriorating 19th century housing stock.

 By the early 1900s, the Auckland isthmus became the most populated region of New Zealand.
 In 1911, Auckland became the industrial hub of the country, and by 1921 the Port of Auckland was the busiest in New Zealand (a title later taken by the Port of Tauranga).
 Between 1915 and 1940 most of the northern and central areas of the isthmus became urbanised, with the areas of Mount Albert, Avondale, Ellerslie and Onehunga joining the Auckland metropolitan sprawl.
-The popularity of the automobile in the 1920s also led to major concreting and sealing projects on the streets of the isthmus.
+The growth of the automobile in the 1920s also led to major concreting and sealing projects on the streets of the isthmus.
 In the 1930s, the eastern suburbs of the Auckland isthmus were connected to the central city after the construction the Westfield Deviation (now known as the Eastern Line) and Tāmaki Drive in 1932, both constructed on reclaimed strips of Hobson Bay and the Ōrākei Basin.

 Overcrowding and poor quality housing began to be combatted in the 1930s by the use of town planning and state housing projects.
 The first of these, dubbed the "Ōrākei Garden Suburb", was envisioned as an area primarily for lower class families while providing high quality housing impossible in the inner city slums.
 By 1945, the areas of Waterview and Mount Roskill had also been developed as state housing projects.
-The land the Ōrākei public housing estate was constructed on was Ngāti Whātua Ōrākei land, which between 1886 and 1950 was either sold by individuals to the Crown or taken through the Public Works Act, including Bastion Point (taken for a defensive fort in 1886) and the Ōkahu Bay sewage plant in 1908 (now the site of Kelly Tarlton's Sea Life Aquarium), which caused significant pollution in bay near the Ngāti Whātua kāinga.
+The land the Ōrākei public housing estate was constructed on was Ngāti Whātua Ōrākei land, which between 1886 and 1950 was either sold by individuals to the Crown or taken through the Public Works Act, including Bastion Point (taken for a defensive fort in 1886) and the Ōkahu Bay sewage plant in 1908 (now the site of Kelly Tarlton's Sea Life Aquarium), which caused significant pollution in the bay near the Ngāti Whātua kāinga.
 The kāinga and marae at Ōkahu Bay were seized and burned in 1952, under the pretense of beautification for the royal visit of Queen Elizabeth II in 1953, and the residents were relocated to nearby state housing.